 A total of 49 VAUDE employees (21 in 2016) have used the program to acquire new, high-quality bikes for their commute.

 Leading by example

 In our hilly surroundings that are challenging even for ambitious cyclists, the biggest potential for energy and emissions savings comes from carpooling.
 VAUDE is therefore collaborating with http://www.flinc.org, a social mobility network.
 VAUDE has its own group for employees so that can quickly and easily offer rides or find rides, free of charge.

 The village of Obereisenbach near Tettnang, where the VAUDE company headquarters are located, has long been difficult to reach by public transport.
 Aside from a school bus that went to the local elementary school, there was no public transportation available VAUDE wasn’t willing to accept these conditions and therefore initiated a project – see "Creating Added Value with Commitment".

 With success: On October 1, 2013 the Regional Transport Association Bodensee-Oberschwaben (bodo), with the support of the Landkreises Bodenseekreis and a local bus company, established a commuter line that connects Obereisenbach to the nearest train station in Meckenbeuren as well as to Tettnang’s urban transport grid.

 People living in the nearest major cities of Friedrichshafen and Ravensburg where many of our employees live are well-connected with Meckenbeuren by train.

 With the “Bähnle”, the new bus line, Tettnang-Obereisenbach is now well-connected with the public transport system.

-Our goal was to reduce emissions from commuting by 10% compared to 2011 by the year 2015.
-How did we do?
-You can find the answer here .
+Our goal is to reduce emissions from commuting (business travel and commuting) by 10% by the year 2020 (base year 2015).
+How far have we come?
+Find the answer here